Heatblur-Simulations/f-4e-manual/src/cockpit/wso/left_sub_panel.md

 EMERGENCY pressure (100% oxygen with continuous positive pressure) or TEST MASK (positive pressure to test the face mask for leaks).

-The lever should remain in the center (NORMAL) position at all times, unless an unscheduled pressure increase is required.
+The Emergency Lever should remain in the center (NORMAL) position at all times, unless an unscheduled pressure increase is required.

 ### Flow Indicator